AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 **Note:** You can also use optional parameters to set the date/time pattern of the key column, time offset, base date, and [locale](../Common_Settings/Localization).

 The next step is passing the data table to the {api:anychart.data.Table#addData}addData{api} method.
+Another instance of {api:anychart.data.Table}anychart.data.Table{api} is created.

-Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to map the table – link the names of fields in your data to the names required by the type of series you are going to create.
+Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the names of fields in your data to the names required by the type of series you are going to create.
 Then pass the mapping, whis is defined as an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.

 ```
  create a data table